 Barriers to Operational Activity

-Regulation 14 of the NGO Registration Regulations 2009 provides that an organization shall comply with certain staffing regulations.
-Thus it is a requirement for every organization to submit to the NGO Board a chart showing its structure and staffing, particularly specifying: foreign workforce requirements; requirements of the Ugandan counterparts of foreign employees; planned period to replace foreign employees with qualified Ugandans and must comply with the labor laws of Uganda.
+Section 45 of the NGO Act, 2016 provides that an NGO shall comply with certain staffing regulations.
+It is a requirement for every NGO to submit to the National Bureau for NGOs a chart showing its structure and staffing and specifying the following: its foreign work requirements; requirements for Ugandan counterparts of foreign employees; planned period to replace foreign employees with qualified Ugandans; and compliance with the labor laws of Uganda.

 Barriers to Speech / Advocacy

-CSOs in Uganda are not prohibited from criticizing the government and advocating for human rights and democracy.
-Article 29 of the Constitution guarantees every person the right to freedom of speech and expression; CSOs wishing to speak out and engage in advocacy rely on this constitutional protection.
-Even though there are no express legal restrictions on CSO engagement in advocacy activities, the Government often intimidates CSOs that seek to promote human rights and democracy.
+Article 29 of the Constitution guarantees every person the right to freedom of speech and expression; NGOs wishing to speak out and engage in advocacy rely on this constitutional protection.
+Even though there are no express legal restrictions on NGO engagement in advocacy activities, the Government often intimidates NGOs that seek to promote human rights and democracy.

-CSOs in Uganda are allowed to participate in peaceful activities to influence the policies of government (Article 38 (2) of the 1995 Constitution of Uganda).
-And although there are no set rules governing the engagement of CSOs in legislative making, CSOs in practice do engage in legislative activities.
-For instance, once a bill is tabled in Parliament, various stakeholders, including CSOs, are invited to share their views through consultative meetings, workshops and other means.
+NGOs in Uganda are allowed to participate in peaceful activities to influence the policies of government (Article 38 (2) of the 1995 Constitution of Uganda).
+And although there are no set rules governing the engagement of NGOs in law making, NGOs in practice do engage in legislative activities.
+For instance, once a bill is tabled in Parliament, various stakeholders, including NGOs, are invited to share their views through consultative meetings, workshops and other means.

-However, CSOs under the law are not allowed to engage in political activities or belong to any political group.
+At the same time, however, NGOs are not allowed to engage in political activities or belong to any political group.
 As such they cannot directly or indirectly support a political candidate for elected office.
 But since they are regarded as partners with government in promoting good governance and democracy in the country, they can actively participate in the election process through monitoring, observing and documenting flaws in elections, sensitizing people on the qualities of candidates and urging them to vote wisely, and proposing ways of improving the electoral process.

-Most recently, the Ugandan Parliament enacted the Regulation of Interception of Communication Bill.
-The new law will allow the Government to intercept any postal, telephone, email and text message communications.
-However, that interception is only possible with the consent of a Judge of the High Court and not the Minister in Charge of Security as Government had earlier proposed.
-It is unclear at this time how the new law will impact on civil society.
+In 2009, the Ugandan Parliament enacted the Regulation of Interception of Communication Bill.
+The law allows the Government to intercept any postal, telephone, email and text message communications.
+However, that interception is only possible with the consent of a judge of the High Court.

 Barriers to International Contact

-Under the law CSOs are allowed to contact and cooperate with colleagues in civil society, business and government sectors, both within and outside the country (Article 29 of the 1995 Constitution of Uganda).
-However, Regulation 13 (a) of the NGO Registration Regulations 2009 provides that an organization shall not make any direct contact with the people in any part of the rural area of Uganda unless it has given seven days’ notice in writing of its intention to the local council committee and the Resident District Commissioner of the area.
+Under the law NGOs are allowed to contact and cooperate with colleagues in civil society, business and government sectors, both within and outside the country (Article 29 of the 1995 Constitution of Uganda).

 Barriers to Resources